Josephine Bracken: Relationship with Rizal

-Bracken later recommended that her blind adoptive father see José Rizal, who was a respected ophthalmologist and had practiced at Rednaxela Terrace in Hong Kong.
-By this time, he was a political exile in Dapitan, Zamboanga del Norte in southern Philippines.
-The family sailed to the Philippines and arrived in Manila on February 5, 1895, and later that month Bracken and Taufer sailed to Dapitan.
+Bracken later recommended that her blind adoptive father see José Rizal, who was a respected ophthalmologist and had practised at Rednaxela Terrace in Hong Kong.
+By this time, he was a political exile in Dapitan in southern Philippines.
+The family sailed to the Philippines and arrived in Manila on February 5, 1895, and later that month, Bracken and Taufer sailed to Dapitan.

 Taufer's double cataract was beyond Rizal's help, but he fell in love with Bracken.
-Taufer vehemently opposed the union, but finally yielded.
+Taufer vehemently opposed the union but finally yielded.
 Bracken accompanied Taufer to Manila on his way back to Hong Kong, together with Rizal's sister, Narcisa, on March 14, 1895.
-Rizal applied for marriage but because of his writings and political stance, the local priest Father Obach, would only agree to the ceremony if Rizal obtain permission from the Bishop of Cebu.
+Rizal applied for marriage, but because of his writings and political stance, the local priest Father Obach would only agree to the ceremony if Rizal obtain permission from the Bishop of Cebu.
 Either the Bishop did not write him back or Rizal was not able to mail the letter because of Taufer's sudden departure.

-Before heading back to Dapitan to live with Rizal, Bracken introduced herself to members of his family in Manila.
-His mother suggested a civil marriage, which she believed to be a lesser "sacrament" but free from hypocrisy—and thus less a burden to Rizal's conscience—than making any sort of political retraction.
+Before returning to Dapitan to live with Rizal, Bracken introduced herself to his family members in Manila.
+His mother suggested a civil marriage, which she believed to be a lesser "sacrament" but free from hypocrisy— and thus less a burden to Rizal's conscience— than making any political retraction.
 Nevertheless, Bracken and Rizal lived together as husband and wife in Barangay Talisay, Dapitan, beginning in July 1895.
 The couple had a son, Francisco Rizal y Bracken, who was born prematurely and died within a few hours of birth.

 While she was in a delicate condition, Rizal played a prank on her that was harmless in itself, which startled her so that she sprang forward and was struck against an iron stand.
 Though it was purely an accident and Rizal was scarcely at fault, he blamed himself for it, and his later devotion seems largely to have been trying to make amends.

 Rizal's last days

-On the evening before his execution on December 30, 1896 on charges of treason, rebellion and sedition by the Spanish colonial government, the Catholic Church claimed that Rizal returned to the faith and was married to Bracken in a religious ceremony officiated by Father Vicente Balaguer, S.J. sometime between 5:00 AM and 6:00 AM, an hour before his scheduled execution at 7:00 AM.
+On the evening before his execution on December 30, 1896, on charges of treason, rebellion, and sedition by the Spanish colonial government, the Catholic Church claimed that Rizal returned to the faith and was married to Bracken in a religious ceremony officiated by Father Vicente Balaguer, S.J. sometime between 5:00 AM and 6:00 AM, an hour before his scheduled execution at 7:00 AM.
 Despite claims by Father Balaguer and Bracken herself, some sectors, including members of Rizal's family, disputed that the wedding had occurred because no records were found attesting to the union.